Bianmaki/Recipe_Management_API/README.md

   - View recipes by category
   - View recipes by ingredient
-  - Search recipes by title, category, ingredient, or preparation time (to be extended) **FEATURES ADDED**
+  - Search recipes by title, category, ingredient, or preparation time (to be extended)

+**FEATURES ADDED**
 -**Authentication**
--Implemented Django Rest Framework's TokenAuthentication Users can Login to receive an authentication Token.
+-Implemented Django Rest Framework's TokenAuthentication Users can log in to receive an authentication Token.
 Use the token to authenticate requests.
--**Search & Filtering**
-One can now search the following areas:
-- Recipe using Title
-- Recipe using description
-- Recipe using instructions
-- Category using name
-- Ingredient using name

 - **Sorting**
 Recipes can be ordered by: